ShehabCE/shehabce.github.io/_posts/2018-10-20-Red-Black-Trees.markdown

 <!-- author: Shehab -->
 categories: Computer-Science
 tags: Algorithms
-cover:  "/assets/posts/RBT.JPG"
+cover:  "/assets/RBT.jpg"
 ---

-Red Black Trees!
-I've heard this name few times before and it scared me off because it looked complicated and I didn't have to use it when I was an undergrad.
-But hey, you can't judge things just by their title, right?.
-So whenever I think of Red Black Tree, I always remember this important keyword, <strong>Balance</strong>!
+Red-Black Trees!
+Though the name might say it is a complicated data structure, but it is not that hard given how powerful and useful it is in real world applications!
+C++ STL libraries such as set and map are implemented using Red-Black Trees!
+And one word to represent the core of Red Black Trees is, <strong>balance</strong>!

 A Red Black Tree is not a totally new datastructure, it is rather an augmented form of a very popular datastructure, Binary Search Trees!
 It is a <strong> Balanced </strong> Binary Search Tree that <strong>ALWAYS</strong> guarantee the dynamic set operations of time complexity O(logN) in the worst case where N is the number of nodes in the tree.
 <ul>